Has wrestling taken advantage of no sports?

 Kingston shines in AEW debut

-On Wednesday’s episode of AEW Dynamite, Cody defended his TNT title against Eddie Kingston in an “Open Challenge.”
+On the July 22 episode of AEW Dynamite, Cody defended his TNT title against Eddie Kingston in an “Open Challenge.”

 Kingston crushed his show-opening promo and looked really good during the match.